diskoverdata/diskover-docs/source_files/software_activation.md

 ### Renewing a License Key

-If your demo license key has expired, contact your Diskover Data point of contact or <a href=“mailto:info@diskoverdata.com”>info@diskoverdata.com</a>.
+If your demo license key has expired, contact your Diskover Data point of contact or [info@diskoverdata.com](mailto:info@diskoverdata.com).
 If you have a subscription license key, a Diskover Data team member will contact you prior to your license expiration.